 After taking office following his breakthrough election victory in 2008 John worked hard to put the interests of Northwestern Ontario on the map in Ottawa.
 After conducting numerous surveys and meeting with constituents he tabled legislation that was aimed at protecting the pensions and severance pay of workers during corporate bankruptcy proceedings, reducing the occurrence of Fetal Alcohol Spectrum Disorder (FASD), enhancing the rights of injured and ill workers, and ensuring that First Nation’s veterans of the Canadian Armed Forces receive the same benefits and compensation as other members who serve.
 He was, and continues to be, a strong advocate for the Canadian forestry industry and the Canadian Broadcast Corporation (CBC), and a strong opponent of the Harmonized Sales Tax (HST) in Ontario.

-John presently lives with his partner Pam and is the proud father of three adult children.
+John presently lives in Neebing with his partner Pam and is the proud father of three adult children.